Old Time Tiny House Trailers

 While these are amazingly easy to maneuver when the tongue is free (moving them by hand), they are a real bear to back up when hooked to a vehicle.

 To help with some of the steering and stability issues, some people use a more traditional steering such as Ackermann steering geometry.
 Still others have implemented 4-wheel steering that supposedly makes the trailer track and maneuver better.
 (To see the 4-wheel steering in more detail, watch this video too.)
-However, unless you were moving it a lot, there really isn’t a reason for the added complication for tiny house trailers.
+However, unless you were moving it a lot, there really is not a reason for the added complication for tiny house trailers.
 Cool nonetheless.

 Potential Integration